7sun/GeoWav/Readme.md

 When an track is selected from the playlist, the audio will begin playing and a request will be made to the Twitter API to find the most recent tweets made that include a hashtag of the artist.
 This list is presented on the right side column.

-Tweets are also stored in the database to speed up performance and the Twitter API is only called after a spe
+Tweets are also stored in the database to speed up performance and the Twitter API is only called after a specific time interval.